Little Miss Can't Be Wrong

-"Little Miss Can't Be Wrong" is a song by American rock group Spin Doctors, released in October 1992 as the lead single from their debut album, Pocket Full of Kryptonite (1991).
+"Little Miss Can't Be Wrong" is a song by American rock group Spin Doctors, released in October 1992 by Epic Records as the lead single from their debut album, Pocket Full of Kryptonite (1991).
 The song reached number 17 on the US Billboard Hot 100 and number two on the Billboard Album Rock Tracks chart.
-It also reached number five in New Zealand and ended 1993 as the country's 41st-best-selling single.
+It also reached number five in New Zealand and ended 1993 as the country's 41st-most-successful single.
 Live versions of "What Time Is It?" and "Freeway of the Plains" (mistakenly titled "Freeway of Plains" on the single) were included as its B-side.